Initiatives for Civic Engagement

 - Watch a video about the first program

-- Listen to a Harvard podcast featuring Waynflete faculty discussing youth, dialogue, and the Can We? project
+- Listen to a Harvard podcast featuring Waynflete faculty discussing youth, dialogue, and The Can We?
+Project

 Interested in keeping up to date with The "Can We?"
 Project?
 Join our email list.

-\Waynflete is far from the only school working to build civic knowledge and civic capacities.
+Waynflete is far from the only school working to build civic knowledge and civic capacities.
 As politics get more divisive, schools are increasingly wary of inviting conflict.
 Studies differ for the reasons why; however, avoiding the difficult conversations is inauthentic and counter-productive to quality education and to our democracy.
 Students and teachers want to be able to have conversations about politics and values—it's everywhere!
 So they need the skills.
 Waynflete has the unique opportunity of being ahead of the game regarding dialogue and is willing to share curricula, projects, and lessons learned through engaging conversation with schools around the country.

-With that in mind and based on our experience with the “Can We?”
+With that in mind and based on our experience with The “Can We?”
 Project, Waynflete initiated a national conversation on engaging youth in political dialogue.
 In July 2019, we hosted a four-day gathering of teams of teachers and administrators from six independent schools across the country that share a commitment to public purpose and promoting dialogue.
 Schools and communities across the nation can and should create initiatives for civic engagement that support youth in tapping the wisdom and power inherent in diverse viewpoints.
 The primary goal of this initiative is to broaden the conversation to include educators from different parts of the country as thought partners and collaborators, and host faculty and student trainings as part of the effort to cultivate in youth the essential skills of democracy.

-Now in its fourth year, the two-day New England Youth Identity Summit brings together close to 400 students from more than 30 schools across the region to immerse themselves in meaningful conversations about identity, diversity, and community.
+The two-day New England Youth Identity Summit brings together close to 400 students from more than 30 schools across the region to immerse themselves in meaningful conversations about identity, diversity, and community.